tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 <p>We're just getting the surf height, but there's a lot of other data you could choose to display.</p>
 </div>

-Obviously, one could go into a lot more detail with the explanation, even going line by line through the code.
-But here the commentary is already about half the length of the code.
+One could go into a lot more detail with the explanation, even going line by line through the code, but here the commentary is already about half the length of the code.

+Documenting code can be one of the most challenging aspects of developer documentation.
+Part of the challenge is that code isn't organized such that a line by line (or block by block) description makes sense.
+Variables are often defined first, functions are called that are defined elsewhere, and other aspects are non-linear as well.

+{: .tip}
+For a deeper dive into how to document code samples, see my presentation on [Creating code samples for API/SDK documentation](http://idratherbewriting.com/2014/05/30/creating-code-samples-webinar-recording-slides-and-audio/).